Robert A. Friedman

-Mr. Friedman leverages his experience as a legal counselor and senior policy advisor to top Executive Branch officials to deliver practical and strategic results for clients facing a range of challenges that often entail domestic and international dimensions and may require engagement with multiple branches of government.
-Mr. Friedman has advised clients in diverse industries including defense, aerospace, telecommunications, finance, private equity, infrastructure, technology, and manufacturing, and he has significant experience obtaining national security-related regulatory approvals for foreign investments from interests around the world.
+Mr. Friedman leverages his experience as a legal counselor and senior policy advisor to top Executive Branch officials to deliver practical and strategic results for clients facing a range of challenges that often entail domestic and international dimensions.
+Mr. Friedman’s clients range from start-ups to Fortune 50 companies and span diverse industries including defense, aerospace, telecommunications, finance, private equity, semiconductors, infrastructure, technology, and manufacturing.
+He has significant experience serving as regulatory counsel in connection with mergers and acquisitions and has obtained national security-related regulatory approvals for foreign investments from interests around the world.

 As a legal adviser at the Department of State, Mr. Friedman participated in high-stakes bilateral and multilateral negotiations in over 20 countries across five continents and handled diverse legal issues related to treaty negotiation and interpretation, U.S. and multilateral economic sanctions, trade controls, weapons of mass destruction, outer space, and cyber security.
 Mr. Friedman was the lead State Department attorney in negotiations with the Cuban government on re-establishing diplomatic relations.
 He served as key legal adviser on several international arms control and nonproliferation treaties, including developing the legal architecture to address the threats posed by chemical weapons in Syria.
 Mr. Friedman was also a senior policy advisor to the U.S. Permanent Representative to the United Nations managing participation in the White House-led interagency policymaking process on issues related to China, Russia, North Korea, Europe, cyber security, nonproliferation, and arms control.

 Foreign Investment, National Security and Cross-Border Transactions

-Mr. Friedman regularly represents clients before the Committee on Foreign Investment in the United States (CFIUS); the Defense Counterintelligence and Security Agency (DCSA) in proceedings related to the mitigation of foreign ownership, control, or influence (FOCI) under national industrial security regulations, and he works with service providers and infrastructure owners in negotiating network security agreements with the Committee for the Assessment of Foreign Participation in the United States Telecommunications Services Sector (formerly known as Team Telecom) agencies (DHS, DOD and DOJ) regarding FCC-regulated businesses.
+Mr. Friedman regularly represents clients before the Committee on Foreign Investment in the United States (CFIUS); the Defense Counterintelligence and Security Agency (DCSA) in proceedings related to the mitigation of foreign ownership, control, or influence (FOCI) under national industrial security regulations, and he works with service providers and infrastructure owners in negotiating security agreements with the Committee for the Assessment of Foreign Participation in the United States Telecommunications Services Sector (formerly known as Team Telecom) agencies (DHS, DOD and DOJ) regarding FCC-regulated businesses.
 His experience includes representation of:

 - TPG Telecom in its merger with Vodafone Australia;